es2025-s17-hu/es2025-s17-hu-r2/module-c.md

   - First Name
   - Last Name
   - Email Address
-  - Phone Number (with country code selection)
+  - Password
-  - "Next Page" button to proceed to the second step
+  - "Continue" button to proceed to the second step
 - **Step 2**: Select a plan
   - Display available plans
   - Required to select one
   - Add a switch to display monthly or yearly prices
+  - "Continue" button to proceed to the second step
 - **Step 3**: Restaurant Details
   - Restaurant Name
-  - Location (including country and city)
-  - Average bill per client (numbers only)
+  - Cuisine
+  - Country (select from the list - you can find `country-codes.json` in the assets)
+  - ZIP code
+  - City
+  - Address
+  - "x" button on each restaurant form to remove that restaurant
+  - "Add new restaurant" button to give one more restaurant.
+(Make sure that this option is only available up to the maximum number of restaurants in the plan.)
+  - "Sig Up" button to finish the registration process

+If the user wants to navigate back to a previous page, they can do so by clicking on the number of the previous page.

 Handle API errors on the last screen after clicking the Sign up button.
 Display the error message on the screen.
+(For example, an API error may be generated if you try to register twice with the same email address.)

 ## Design and User Experience
 - The design of all subpages must be visually aligned to ensure a cohesive and harmonious user experience.